Robust Education, Workforce Development, and Youth Investments

 Maximize all state and federal funds that could be used to invest in Allegheny County’s children and families

-Right now, Allegheny County is leaving possible state funding untapped, and investing $11,000,000.00 locally could bring in more than $41,000,000.00 in additional funding to support children and families.
-Since County Executive Innamorato took office, she has been working with City of Pittsburgh officials, philanthropies, and private sector partners to identify local funds that will allow the county to unlock more state funding for children and families.
+Allegheny County continually investigates possible untapped state funding opportunities, as investing $11M locally could result in more than $41M in additional funding to support children and families.
+Since County Executive Innamorato took office, she has been working with City of Pittsburgh officials, philanthropies, and private sector partners to identify local opportunities that will allow the county to unlock more state funding for children and families.

 In Progress

-The Department of Human Services (DHS) is working with the county Budget and Finance team to advance several creative strategies, including a new partnership with the City of Pittsburgh, to increase local funds available to support county matching on state and federal awards.
+The Department of Human Services (DHS) worked with the Budget and Finance team to identify strategies for fully funding the county’s operating budget.
+In CY2024, DHS developed a new partnership with the City of Pittsburgh to increase local funds available to support a county match on state funding for children, youth, and family programs.
+For CY2025, DHS received approval on an operating budget request to ensure county-matched revenue is available to fully draw state and federal awards.

 Advocate to increase wages for childcare and out-of-school time workers